mantidproject/mantid/docs/source/algorithms/HB3AIntegratePeaks-v1.rst

 Description
 -----------

-Uses an :ref:`MDEventWorkspace <MDWorkspace>` and `PeaksWorkspace` to integrate the peaks provided in the peaks workspace and apply a :ref:`LorentzCorrection <algm-LorentzCorrection>`.
-The results are written to `OutputFile` in SHELX format with direction cosines using :ref:`SaveHKL <algm-SaveHKL>` or in the Fullprof format using :ref:`SaveReflections <algm-SaveReflections>`.
+Uses a :ref:`MDEventWorkspace <MDWorkspace>` and `PeaksWorkspace` to integrate the peaks provided in the peaks workspace.
+A :ref:`LorentzCorrection <algm-LorentzCorrection>` can be optionally applied to the integrated peaks with the `ApplyLorentz` option.

+The output peaks workspace can be written to `OutputFile` in either SHELX format with direction cosines using :ref:`SaveHKL <algm-SaveHKL>` or in the Fullprof format using :ref:`SaveReflections <algm-SaveReflections>`.

 The input to this algorithm is intended as part of the DEMAND data reduction workflow, using :ref:`HB3AAdjustSampleNorm <algm-HB3AAdjustSampleNorm>` and :ref:`HB3AFindPeaks <algm-HB3AFindPeaks>` which can be seen